 Click on the map to see a larger image of the area.

-Wasco County is filled with historic locations, scenic vistas, ghost towns and many other places of interest.
-Ten thousand years of Native American trade took place in this area, which was a camping location for the Lewis and Clark Corps of Discovery expedition.
+Wasco County and the entire Columbia River Gorge are filled with historic locations, scenic vistas, ghost towns and many other places of interest.
+Ten thousand years of Native American trade took place in this area, which was a camping location for the Lewis and Clark Corps of Discovery expedition in 1805-1806.
 It also became a destination point for the pioneers who crossed the Oregon Trail.
 Here are just a few of the notable sights you will find in Wasco County and within the Mid-Columbia region.

 Dufur